Miserlou/Zappa/README.md

 #### Using a Local Repo

 To use the git HEAD, you *can't* use `pip install -e `.
 Instead, you should clone the repo to your machine and then `pip install /path/to/zappa/repo` or `ln -s /path/to/zappa/repo/zappa zappa` in your local project.

+## Support / Development / Training / Consulting

+Do you need help with..

+  * Porting existing Flask and Django applications to Zappa?
+  * Building new applications and services that scale infinitely?
+  * Reducing your operations and hosting costs?
+  * Adding new custom features into Zappa?
+  * Training your team to use AWS and other server-less paradigms?

+Good news!
+We're currently available for remote and on-site consulting for small, large and enterprise teams.
+Please contact <miserlou@gmail.com> with your needs and let's work together!